oracle-livelabs/pts/ac-with-ucp/lab2-configure-env/lab2-configure-env.md

 ### Prerequisites

 This lab assumes you have:
-* An Oracle LiveLabs sandbox environment
+* An Oracle LiveLabs sandbox environment providing the components described above
-* Or an Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account - You can check Getting Started section for more information.
+* Or an Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account where you created this environment by following LiveLabs instructions

 ## Task 1: Configure the network for Oracle Net